Kalebb12/30-days-of-datasets/readme.md

 ## Repository structure (convention)

-- `Day_1.ipynb`, `Day_2.ipynb`, ... — Daily notebooks with analysis and notes.
+- `Day 1`, `Day 2`, ... — Daily notebooks with analysis and notes.
 - `sample_data/` — small example datasets used by the notebooks.

 ## Daily workflow (suggested checklist)

 1. Choose or collect a dataset and save it under `sample_data/` or a `data/` folder.
-2. Open a new notebook (e.g., `Day_05.ipynb`) and write a short objective: what question will you answer?
+2. Open a new notebook (e.g., `notebook.ipynb`) and write a short objective: what question will you answer?
 3. Quick EDA:
 	- Inspect shapes, missingness, basic statistics.
 	- Visualize distributions and relationships.